Skip to contents

 The code of the known driver mutations can be used in place of the full specification as follows.

-# add the mutant "B" characterized by three driver SNVs on chromosome 22 (no
+# add the mutant "B" characterized by two driver SNVs on chromosome 22 (no

 # CNA) and two epigenetic states.
-The first two SNVs are "NF2 R262", which
+The first SNV is "NF2 R221*" and it must

-# in the allele 1.
+# lay in the allele 1.
 The remaining SNV is specified by using the SNV function

 # and 5e-8, respectively, and CNA rates 0 for both species.